Board of Directors

 Prior to coming to CIC Higher Education, Peter was Associate Dean – International and Development at La Trobe University in Melbourne Australia.
 He has wide experience in international education which has taken him to over 20 countries across Asia, Europe and South America.
 From 1998 to 1999 he was the Marie Curie European Postdoctoral Fellow in Milan, Italy.

-Peter has been a member of various committees and boards including La Trobe University’s International Strategy Committee and is on the TEQSA Register of Experts.
+Peter has been a member of various committees and boards including La Trobe University’s International Strategy Committee.
 Peter’s academic qualifications include a Bachelor of Science (Honours), PhD from La Trobe University, and Graduate Certificates in Business Administration and Higher Education.

 Dr Sally Stafford